Updated June 2, 2023

 - You can change the password to your own password.
 Remove 12345 and enter your password inside the double quotes.

-- If you forget the password you need to google research and upload your file to the website to remove password from the file.
+- If you forget the password, you need to google research and upload your file to the website to remove the password from the file.

-This has been a guide to Unprotect Sheet in Excel.
-Here we also discuss how to protect and unprotect sheet in excel manually and also by using VBA code along with practical example and downloadable excel template.
-You can also go through our other suggested articles –
+This has been a guide to Unprotect Excel Sheet.
+Here we also discuss how to protect manually and use VBA code, practical examples, and a downloadable Excel template.
+You can also go through our other suggested articles to learn more –